Wednesday, 27 November 2024

 Gaelle BROAD (Northern Victoria) (16:53): I am very pleased to stand in support of this motion to ask the Ombudsman to investigate and report on the Victorian Curriculum and Assessment Authority’s (VCAA) failures for the VCE exams.
 I do want to thank my colleague Georgie Crozier for putting this to the chamber.
 I note that Ryan Bachelor during his contribution did acknowledge the stuff-ups and mistakes that have happened, and last week the Minister for Education stated that 56 out of 116 VCE examination papers had been compromised.
 He committed to releasing them to the public, but the public is still waiting.

 This is a complete bungle.
 Thousands of students have worked hard over a very long period of time, they have faced their VCE exams, and to have this hit the headlines I think would be very destructive to them.
-I know that because I am a parent of a child going through VCE, and I think it undermines confidence.
+I know that because I am a parent of a child going through the VCE, and I think it undermines confidence.
 They feel ripped off, disadvantaged and very confused by what has happened.
 It does impact the students, it impacts the families and it certainly has an impact on the teachers.
 I thank Melina Bath, my colleague who is a former teacher, for her contribution to this as well.
 But this is not just a once-off.
 We have seen errors now over the last three years.

 Minister Ben Carroll has been too slow to act on this important issue.
 The marking of exam papers is well underway.
 Labor have asked their friends at the Australian Education Union to look into the matter, but it really goes to that issue of marking your own homework or having friends mark your homework – it is not a good idea.
 The Liberals and the Nationals want to see a truly independent and comprehensive investigation.
-It has been more than six weeks now since the VCAA about the issues with the exam papers, the hidden text embedded within sample examination papers, and we still do not know all the facts.
+It has been more than six weeks now since the VCAA learned about the issues with the exam papers, the hidden text embedded within sample examination papers, and we still do not know all the facts.
 What were the exams?
 Which questions were compromised?
 VCE students and their families deserve better.
 Our teachers and our schools deserve better.
-But as I said, this is not the first time.
+But, as I said, this is not the first time.
 We have had errors now three years in a row.
 Reviews have been done, but the problems still remain.
 The independent investigation put forward in this motion for the Ombudsman will help restore integrity to the VCE assessment process, and it includes a complete review of the systems, processes and resources used for the VCE examinations.
 Too often we hear in this state about students falling behind in education and standards dropping, but I will say leadership starts at the top.
 Students, their families and teachers deserve better.
 They deserve to know exactly how these compromised exams will be graded, which questions have been affected and how their final marks will be impacted.

 Minister Carroll found out in mid-October that the examination papers were compromised.
 He failed to take action to resolve the issue, and now thousands of students are unsure of how they will be impacted.
 This is just another example of the lack of transparency we see under the Allan Labor government.
 I ask members of this chamber to support this motion to refer these matters to the Ombudsman for further investigation.
 As I said, the government should not be marking their own homework or asking friends to do it either.
 A review is needed after three years of errors.
 This motion is timely, it is fair and it is reasonable, and I ask the chamber to support it.